monsterkodi/noon/README.md

 ```

-### format

-- only spaces are allowed for indentation.
-- keys can have single spaces in them.
-- more than one space marks the end of a key.
-- dictionary values and list items are always trimmed.
-- dictionary values can contain longer space sequences.
-- list items can't contain more than one space in a row.
-- each list item is on it's own line.
-- a dot is used as a placeholder for objects and lists inside of lists.

 ### caveats

-This is in early alpha stadium and not meant to be completely foolproof.
+This is in alpha stadium and not meant to be completely foolproof.

-Besides the limitations mentioned above,
+Don't use it if you can't live with the limitations mentioned above.
-there are known issues with empty lists, empty objects and null values as
-well as potential conversions to strings when converting back and forth.

 Don't expect your data to convert flawlessly!